Linuxfabrik/monitoring-plugins/check-plugins/kvm-network-io/README.md

 * An interface that has just appeared, and every interface on the first runs, is reported as "Waiting for more data." until `--count` measurements have accumulated.
 The interfaces that have been there all along keep being reported meanwhile.
 * Only running machines are looked at.
 A machine that is shut off has no interface on the host at all.
 * The check connects to libvirt read-only, which needs neither root nor sudo nor membership in the `libvirt` group.
 Only QEMU/KVM connections report the data it needs; Xen and libvirt-LXC connections are refused with an explanation.
+* **`--brief` shortens the table on a busy host.** A host with a hundred machines of two interfaces each produces two hundred rows, and `--brief` keeps only the interfaces in a WARN or CRIT state.
+Performance data and alerting are unaffected: every item still emits its metrics and still drives the overall state, so it is safe to leave on.
+It combines with `--lengthy`, which decides the columns rather than the rows.
+When nothing is in a WARN or CRIT state, the check prints its summary line and no table at all.

 **Data Collection:**